 Basically what resampling does, is that in order to create a RGB color sample for every dot position in the new 300x300 grid, say the one blue pixel (don't ask!), which is located 67% over from the left edge and 33% down from the top, the software goes to the corresponding location in the old 400x400 grid data, to the 67% X and 33% Y position of that image, and "resamples" or reads the RGB color there.
 The old 400x400 grid possibly has no pixel exactly at that precise location, because obviously the two grids cannot be aligned, but there are nearby real neighbors of that imaginary point from which to sample the color value.

 Not all pixels in the larger old image will necessarily be sampled, because downsampling means that many old pixels are discarded, the limited number of new pixels have no need to look at all of them.
 Or when upsampling, some pixels in the smaller old image get sampled more than once when fabricating new pixels that are more densely populated.
 Meaning much data is simply repeated in the new larger image.
-It would of course be better to go back and resample the original photograph (scan it again), but it must not be available now (or we would).
+It would be better to go back and resample the original photograph (scan it again), but it must not be available now (or we would).